Cookie choices

 The data-removal question should clear the purchase blocker, not become a separate content rabbit hole.

 Yes.
-The privacy-controls hub exposes a public request path for deletion and suppression review instead of requiring a generic support detour first.
+The privacy-controls hub exposes a public request path for deletion, suppression, and correction review instead of requiring a generic support detour first.

 Yes.
 The privacy-controls page explains the request flow, what information helps the review, and how the process moves through the compliance workflow.